LAST CHANCE: Final days to comment on plans to change health system in Weston

 Dr Martin Jones, the CCG's medical director, said: "It's great so many residents have had their say already, but it's really important that as many people as possible take part and share their views on these important proposals.

-"As well as direct responses to the consultation, we have also met over 2,500 people at various Healthy Weston events including the larger public events and community outreach meetings."
+"As well as direct responses to the consultation, we have also met more than 250 people at various Healthy Weston events including the larger public events and community outreach meetings."

 "Several key issues have been raised consistently since the consultation began.
 These include travel to neighbouring hospitals, the status of proposals coming forward from some consultants at the hospital, and concern over the availability of 24/7 urgent and emergency care at the hospital.